Discover more than 150 WIT-related social media accounts at the WIT Social Media Directory.

 Anyone running a social media account should request training, and at a minimum have read the help sections on the social media platforms they are using.
 Interested in training?
 Talk to the CPD office or Marketing Office first for advice.

-We encourage niche social media accounts and love to share material brought to our attention on the main WIT social media accounts.
+We encourage niche social media accounts and love to share material brought to our attention on the main SETU social media accounts.
 However, before you set up an account take time to think about what it will be used for and how you will update it regularly and manage it.

 There are other options.
-It is possible to have appropriate messages sent or scheduled from the main social media accounts or to have events added to the main WIT website if you are looking for a way to raise awareness of a particular cause or event.
+It is possible to have appropriate messages sent or scheduled from the main social media accounts or to have events added to the main SETU website if you are looking for a way to raise awareness of a particular cause or event.
 We can also help with PR.

 Don’t allow social media to become a silo.
 Without paying advertising for posts it’s a hit and miss way of getting out a message.
 There are many other ways to communicate achievements and events by liaising with the Marketing & Schools Liaison office